sigstore/sigstore/pkg/signature/kms/cliplugin/README.md

 See [./common/interface.go](./common/interface.go) for the full JSON schema.

+The plugin program must first exit before sigstore begins parsing responses.

+#### Error Handling

+The plugin program’s stderr will be redirected to the main program’s stderr.
+This way, the main program may also see the plugin program’s debug messages.

+Plugin authors may return errors with `PluginResp.ErrorMessage`, but the plugin's exit status will be ignored.

 ### Implementation

 Plugin authors must implement the `kms.SignerVerifier` interface methods in their chosen language.
 Each method will inbvoke your program once, and the reponse will be parsed from stdout.